"Renaissance, about the endurance of love, remains one of the best songs

 folk club trail in the early '70s.
 This period was marked by: early sessions in Bob and Danny Lanois' mother's basement; two pivotal years in New York City with Peter Yarrow and Phil Ramone including a duo with Mimi Farina; teaming up with Lazarus and Albert Grossman in Woodstock NY and touring with Todd Rundgren; having one of his songs, "Renaissance", become a folk standard - followed by the Juno for Best New Male Vocalist 1977.
 The late '70s phase of David's career, which included two high profile albums on A&M, “David Bradstreet” and “Dreaming in Colour” (produced by Don Oriolo and engineered by Ed Stasium), was one of major tours and high profile concert and broadcast appearances.
 Bradstreet opted to go the independent route and recorded another solo album, “Black & White” in 1981.

 As a record producer/engineer, he released the first album by a then unknown Jane Siberry on his own Street Records label in 1981, and another by his former Lazarus partner Billie Hughes the same year.
 Hughes, along with Carl Keesee from that band formed life-long friendships with David, leading to the co-production of the excellent tribute album to Canadian singer/songwriters, “Horton Bates & Best”.
 His “Renaissance” CD was released in 1998 and his first A&M album, the eponymous "David Bradstreet", was re-released under the new Universal Music banner, The Heritage Series in 2002, (along with A&M release "Dreaming in Colour"), followed by “Lifelines” in 2006 with Jason Fowler and David Woodhead.
 He was co-producer of the CD compilation, “Tears of a Thousand Years”, a benefit project for 911.
 He also co-produced, with Nancy Simmonds, a posthumous CD of Colleen Peterson songs, "Postcards from California" - as well as Nancy's CDs "Debut" and “Tortilla Flats”, released on Joe Tucker Records.
 Also in 2006, he started a new record company, TheraMusic, for his internationally successful music therapy releases, "TheraSleep" and "TheraCalm".
-He produced Jason Fowler’s new CD, “Lumens of Light”, and has produced a new CD for Robert Priest.
+He produced Jason Fowler’s CD, “Lumens of Light”, and produced Robert Priest's CD, "Feeling the Pinch"..
 David's release, "08.20.10", was recorded live-off-the-floor (vocal, guitar and bass) in four days, August 17 - 20, 2010 at Dave's Cave in Toronto, Canada with Carl Keesee.
 As well as his own original compositions, this release includes two songs: “Nowhere Anywhere”, that he co-wrote with Robert Priest; and “Sea Fever”, a poem written by John Masefield for which David wrote the music.
 In 2011 he travelled to Antarctica as artist-in-residence aboard the MS Expedition.
 He is now working with emerging artist, Mira Meikle, and her new CD, "MIRA", was released March 2015.